Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional 76ers Insights & Trends

-- Philadelphia is 7-3 against the spread and 8-2 overall over its past 10 games.
+- Philadelphia has a 7-3 record against the spread while finishing 7-3 overall in its past 10 contests.

-- Five of the 76ers' past 10 contests have gone over the total.
+- Six of the 76ers' past 10 contests have hit the over.

 Celtics vs. 76ers Betting Splits